161 result(s)

 Rights operator: and / or

-2015 Software Unknown
+2015 Software Metadata Only Access

 SIDEMAN: Service Discovery Algorithm for Mobile Social Networks

-Girolami M.
+Girolami M

 SIDEMAN is a service discovery algorithm that exploits human mobility patterns for the advertisement and discovery of services.
 SIDEMAN takes advantage of two aspects of daily human behaviour, namely that users visit periodically a restricted number of communities, and that users in the same community share interests for similar services.

-See at: CNR ExploRA
+See at: CNR IRIS Restricted

 universAAL - Part III: The universAAL Reference Architecture for AAL (D1.3-C)

 This deliverable documents the current status of AAL Reference Architecture (RA) as being developed in the project universAAL.
 The RA needs to guarantee some level of compliance among concrete architectures, and at the same time make sure to allow innovation and competition in the real world.
 This is the main challenge facing us when defining the RA.
 We follow a Service Oriented Architecture development methodology and notation called SOAML (UML-based SOA).
 We summarize the business context for the RA as investigated and documented in universAAL (in deliverable D1.1 and D1.2).
 The business context contains mainly the stakeholders and the value propositions they offer to each other.
 These value propositions are then mapped to specific services that can be traded among the stakeholders.
 By mapping these services onto a technological ICT architecture we show how the services can be implemented and deployed in the real world.
 We provide examples of typical deployments demonstrating simple and more complicated scenarios.
 In our work we have tried to use empirical data as much as possible.
 The RA is developed through a combination of bottom-up empirical data (collected during the universAAL consolidation process) and top-down definitions.
-An example of how the RA can be used in real world is provided.Source: Project report, UniversAAL, Deliverable D1.3-C, 2011
+An example of how the RA can be used in real world is provided.Project(s): UNIVERSAAL via OpenAIRE

 Service discovery strategies for smart infrastructures

-Girolami M.
+Girolami M

 he goal of the Service Discovery is to find the services (or more generally, the resources) available on the network.
 The entrance of a new node in the network, may cause the provisioning of some services that an end-user or another node can discover and access according to a query expressed by the user.
 The description of the service is matched against the query and, eventually, a response is sent back to the user.
 In the case where more than one provider offers the same service, the user selects the best one according to some criteria.
 Many service discovery protocols have been already proposed for different application domains, most of them are suitable for wired and static network.
 This report describes some research challenges for the SD protocols in a mobile and dynamic scenario such as the Smart Infrastructures (SiS).
-The document introduces the SD problem, describes the SiS scenario and it concludes with some key aspects to be considered for a valuable SD protocol.Source: ISTI Technical reports, 2013
+The document introduces the SD problem, describes the SiS scenario and it concludes with some key aspects to be considered for a valuable SD protocol.

 A common platform for AAL services and a common future - The universAAL project

-2015 Report Open Access OPEN
+2015 Other Open Access OPEN

 ReAAL - D3.3: UniversAAL compliance guidelines

-Sala P., Fides A., Girolami M., Tazari S., Ben Hmida H.
+Sala P, Fides A, Girolami M, Tazari S, Ben Hmida H

 This document is reporting on the process and progress of task T3.3 Coaching of application providers by platform experts.
 Within this task, the platform technical experts have accompanied the porting process from T3.2 by providing training and technical support to the application providers and pilot investors with the aim of ensuring that the porting is done with good quality.
 The ultimate goal is that both the related knowledge is spread more widely and failure risks during deployment and operation are minimized.
 The document provides first, an introduction about the terminology used in relation to the universAAL platform, describing the basics of the platform and the principles to adapt an application to be used on top of universAAL platform, which in the context of the project is known as universAALization.
 Then, an overview is given of the experience gained in ReAAL, that has enabled to develop compliance guidelines in the form of development patterns and best practices.
-Finally, the information about how the coaching process in ReAAL has been established is provided, reporting on the methods and tools used by the different pilots and platform experts as well as the lessons learned from the process.Source: Project report, ReAAL, D3.3, 2015
+Finally, the information about how the coaching process in ReAAL has been established is provided, reporting on the methods and tools used by the different pilots and platform experts as well as the lessons learned from the process.Project(s): make it ReAAL

-See at: ISTI Repository Open Access | CNR ExploRA
+See at: CNR IRIS Open Access | ISTI Repository Open Access | CNR IRIS Restricted

-2015 Doctoral thesis Open Access OPEN
+2016 Other Open Access OPEN

 Device interoperability and service discovery in smart environments

-Girolami M.
+Girolami M

 Smart Environments (SE), and in particular Smart Homes, have attracted the attention of many researchers and industrial vendors.
 In such environments, according to the Ambient Intelligence paradigm, devices operate collectively using any information describing the environment (also known as the context-information) in order to support users in accomplishing their tasks.
 SE devices are characterized by several properties: they are designed to react autonomously to specific events, they are aware of the context, they manage sensitive information concerning the users, they adopt a service-oriented model in order to interact with other devices, and they interact by means of various applications and communication protocols.
 Cooperation with devices in SE is thus complex.
 This thesis deals with two problems that still represent a barrier to the development of many SE applications.
 The thesis examines how to interact with low-power devices, which is refereed to as device interoperability, and how to discover the functionalities that mobile devices offer, namely the service discovery problem.
 The rest part of the thesis describes the design of ZB4O an integration gateway for low-power devices based on the ZigBee specification.
 The growing market for ZigBee-ready appliances makes the ZigBee specification an important technology-enabler for SE.
 However, accessing such devices entails an easy interaction model with IP-based networks that are already present in most SE.
 Therefore, this work presents an open source platform that seamlessly integrates ZigBee devices with applications running on SE.
 The thesis describes the evaluation process of ZB4O with various trials organized over the last year of two EU projects, as well as the integration of ZB4O with UPnP and a RESTful approach.
 SE devices can also export their functionalities with a service-oriented approach.
 In fact, every resource offered by a device can be seen as a service available for other devices.
 The second problem studied in this thesis is the service discovery and it deals with how to advertise and query services in SE.
 The scenario considered for the service discovery problem is characterized by mobile devices carried by people roaming in SE.
 Hence, mobility and sociality are two key-factors that make the service discovery problem more complex and challenging.
 The thesis presents two algorithms, termed SIDEMAN and CORDIAL, for the service discovery in Mobile Social Networks (MSN) which are evaluated with real and synthetic simulation scenarios.

-See at: etd.adm.unipi.it Open Access | ISTI Repository Open Access | CNR ExploRA
+See at: etd.adm.unipi.it Open Access | CNR IRIS Open Access | CNR IRIS Restricted

-2017 Report Open Access OPEN
+2017 Other Open Access OPEN

 Human-enabled edge computing: when mobile crowd-sensing meets mobile edge computing

-Foschini L., Girolami M.
+Foschini L, Girolami M

 EC is an architectural model and specification proposal (i.e., by European Telecommunications Standards Institute - ETSI) that aims at evolving the traditional two-layers cloud-device integration model, where mobile nodes directly communicate with a central cloud through the Internet, with the introduction of a third intermediate middleware layer that executes at so-called network edges.
 This promotes a new three-layer device-edge-cloud hierarchical architecture, which is recognized as very promising for several application domains [1].
 In fact, the new MEC model allows moving and hosting computing/storage resources at network edges close to the targeted mobile devices, thus overcoming the typical limitations of direct cloud-device interactions, such as high uncertainty of available resources, limited bandwidth, unreliability of the wireless network trunk, and rapid deployment needs.
 Although various MEC solutions based on fixed edges enable an increase of the quality and performance of several cloud-assisted device services, currently there are still several non-negligible weaknesses that affect this emerging new model.
 First, the number of edges is generally limited because edges are deployed statically (usually by telco providers) and their configuration and operation introduce additional costs for the supported services, such as deployment, maintenance, and configuration costs.
 Second, once deployed, edges are rarely re-deployed (due to the high re-configuration cost) in other positions and this might result in high inefficiency, e.g., as service load conditions might significantly change dynamically.
 Finally, some geographical areas might become interesting hotspots for a service only during specific time slots, such as a square becoming crowded due to an open market taking place only at a specific timeslot and day of the week.
 At the same time, the possibility to leverage people roaming though the city with their sensor-rich devices has recently enabled Mobile Crowd-Sensing (MCS).
 In fact, by installing an MCS application, any smartphone can become part of a (large-scale) mobile sensor network, partially operated by the owners of the phones themselves.
 However, for some high-demanding MCS applications (e.g., a surveillance service that, for security purposes, monitors an environment with smartphone cameras that capture photos/videos of the surroundings and exploits face recognition to trace suspicious users' movements), regular smartphones often have not enough capabilities to timely perform the requested local tasks, in particular if considering their possible immersion in hostile environments with possible frequent intermittent disconnections from the global cloud.
 In other words, we claim that there are several practical cases of large and growing relevance where the joint exploitation of MEC and MCS would bring highly significant benefits in terms of efficient resource usage and perceived service quality.
 However, notwithstanding recent advances in both MEC and MCS, to the best of our knowledge, only a very limited number of seminal works has explored the mutual advantages in the joint use of these two classes of solutions, and they are mostly focused on pure technical communication aspects without considering the crucial importance of having humans as central contributors in the loop [2, 3, 4].
 The paper reports some research ideas and findings in a brand new area that we call Human-driven Edge Computing (HEC) defined as a new model to ease the provisioning and deployment of MEC platforms as well as to enable more powerful MEC-enabled MCS applications.
 First and foremost, HEC eases the planning and deployment of the basic MEC model: it mitigates the potential weaknesses of having only Fixed MEC entities (FMEC) by exploiting MCS to continuously monitor humans and their mobility patterns, as well as to dynamically re-identify hot locations of potential interest for the deployment of new edges.
 Second, to overcome FMEC limitations, HEC enables the implementation and dynamic activation of impromptu and temporary Mobile MEC entities (M2EC) that leverage resources of locally available mobile devices.
 Hence, a M2EC is a local middleware proxy dynamically activated in a logical bounded location where people tend to stay for a while with repetitive and predictive mobility patterns [5], thus realizing a mobile, opportunistic, and participatory edge node.
-Third, given that M2EC, differently from FMEC, does not implement powerful backhaul links toward the core cloud, HEC exploits local one-hop communications and the store-and-forward principle by using humans (moving with their devices) as VM/container couriers to enable migrations between well-connected FMEC and local M2EC.Source: ISTI Technical reports, 2017
+Third, given that M2EC, differently from FMEC, does not implement powerful backhaul links toward the core cloud, HEC exploits local one-hop communications and the store-and-forward principle by using humans (moving with their devices) as VM/container couriers to enable migrations between well-connected FMEC and local M2EC.

-See at: ISTI Repository Open Access | CNR ExploRA
+See at: CNR IRIS Open Access | ISTI Repository Open Access | CNR IRIS Restricted

 A Note on the Convergence of IoT, Edge, and Cloud Computing in Smart Cities

-Fazio M. Ranjan R., Girolami M., Taheri J., Dustdar S., Villari M.
+Fazio M Ranjan R, Girolami M, Taheri J, Dustdar S, Villari M

 DOI: 10.1109/mcc.2018.053711663